cdktf/cdktf-provider-google/docs/vpcAccessConnector.java.md

 - *Type:* java.lang.Number

 Maximum throughput of the connector in Mbps, must be greater than 'min_throughput'.

 Default is 300.
+Refers to the expected throughput when using an e2-micro machine type.
+Value must be a multiple of 100 from 300 through 1000.
+Must be higher than the value specified by min_throughput.
+If both max_throughput and max_instances are provided, max_instances takes precedence over max_throughput.
+The use of max_throughput is discouraged in favor of max_instances.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.22.0/docs/resources/vpc_access_connector#max_throughput VpcAccessConnector#max_throughput}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.23.0/docs/resources/vpc_access_connector#max_throughput VpcAccessConnector#max_throughput}

 ---